MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-approval-process-workflow.md

 ## Specify a final approver

-To require an additional approval if the user that submitted the document also approves it, you can specify a final approver for the approval step.
+To require additional approval if the user that submitted the document also approves it, you can specify a final approver for the approval step.

 1. In the workflow editor, right-click the approval element, and then select **Properties** to open the **Properties** form.
 2. In the left pane, click **Advanced settings**.